|Industrial Design Laboratory

 |CNC Machining Laboratory

 Four Haas CNC vertical milling machines are used in several classes to teach CNC programming and machining.
-One of the machines is equipped with a Renishaw probing and tool setting system, and an optional 4th axis of control.
+All four of the machines is equipped with a Renishaw probing and tool setting system, and an optional 4th axis of control.

 |Welding and Robotics Laboratory